Engoo Blog Language Tips

 Is there enough room for everyone?

-Enough as a pronoun
+“Enough” as a Pronoun

-Would you like more wine?
+Would you like more food?

 No, thank you.
-I've had enough.
+I've eaten enough.

 I've had enough of your bad attitude!